Trump's Plan To Lower Your Hospital Costs: Here's What You Need To Know

 Hospitals charging lower rates, for example, might raise them if they see competitors are getting higher reimbursement from insurers.
 And insurers say they might be hampered in their ability to negotiate if rivals all know what they each pay.

-"We also agree that patients should have accurate, real-time information about costs so they can make the best, most informed decisions about their care," said the lobbying group America's Health Insurance Plans, in a written statement.
+"We also agree that patients should have accurate, real-time information about costs so they can make the best, most informed decisions about their care," the lobbying group America's Health Insurance Plans said in a written statement.
 "But publicly disclosing competitively negotiated, proprietary rates will reduce competition and push prices higher — not lower — for consumers, patients and taxpayers."

-Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation, and is not affiliated with Kaiser Permanente.
+Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation and is not affiliated with Kaiser Permanente.